aws-amplify/docs/js/graphql.md

 A single `@model` directive configures the following AWS resources:

-- An Amazon DynamoDB table with 5 r/w units.
-Support for auto-scaling and encryption at rest coming soon.
+- An Amazon DynamoDB table with 5 read/write units.
 - An AWS AppSync DataSource configured to access the table above.
 - An AWS IAM role attached to the DataSource that allows AWS AppSync to call the above table on your behalf.
 - Up to 8 resolvers (create, update, delete, get, list, onCreate, onUpdate, onDelete) but this is configurable via the `query`, `mutation`, and `subscription` arguments on the `@model` directive.
+- Input objects for create, update, and delete mutations.
+- Filter input objects that allow you to filter objects in list queries and connection fields.

 This input schema document